Paya Lebar Methodist Girls' School (Secondary): CCAs Offered

 The school has 3 Uniform Groups (UGs) - The Girls' Brigade, the National Police Cadet Corps and the St John's Brigade.
 All the UGs develop programs to engage the girls and to help them build character and leadership.

-The school has 3 Clubs and Societies which includes Photography, Media & Information Technology (MIT), and 3 interest groups including Chess Club, Sports Development Club and Astronomy Club.
+The school has Clubs and Societies which includes Infocomm Technology (Media Production) and English language, Drama and Debating.

 The school has 7 Sports teams that participates actively in the annual National Schools Games which include Badminton, Table Tennis, Swimming, Track & Field, Volleyball, Rhythmic Gymnastics and Netball.